 This pumpkin pie butter is a little different from what you would typically find at the store.
 I find most of them are made with a decent amount of sugar and usually simmered over the stove.

 I decided to use freshly roasted pumpkin, added some nuts in there for a little depth of flavor, and cut way down on the sweetener as I don’t like things too sweet and find the pumpkin is sweet enough.
 You can totally add more if you like though.

-This spread is pretty dreamy though.
-It has the consistency of hummus and tastes like pumpkin pie.
+The final result is a creamy pumpkin spread.
+It has the consistency of hummus and tastes like just like pumpkin pie.
 I have been spreading it on toast and dipping apples in it.
-Lately, my most frequent way of eating it has been straight up with a spoon.
+However, my most frequent way of eating it has been straight up with a spoon.